 The number of reps, intensity and weight added changes as you develop.
 I recommend starting out with no weight (just your own body weight) and focusing on perfect form in slow tempo.
-2 x 12-15 is usually a good starting point.
+2 sets of 8-15 reps is usually a good starting point.

-Each block can last from three to five weeks before changing and moving to the next block.
-Every third time you lift you can slightly increase the weight if you feel up to it.
+Each block can last from two to three weeks before changing and moving to the next block.
+Always start with weight you can successfully complete holding good form, increase slowly in small amounts.

 Doing some gym work in your off season can be a nice way to break things up and improve for your next season.